philc/book-notes/zero to one - peter thiel.md

   * "The value of a business today is the sum of all the money it will make in the future."
     * Twitter is more valuable than Times because Twitter has a future where it will capture monopoly profits for many years.
 Times doesn't.
-  * For companies which will endure (Paypal, LinkedIn) high multiples are justified because most of the cash flows will occur in the future.
+  * For companies which will endure (PayPal, LinkedIn) high multiples are justified because most of the cash flows will occur in the future.
   * "For a company to valuable it must grow and endure, but many entrepreneurs focus only on short-term growth.
 They have an excuse: growth is easy to measure, but durability isn't."